Whisky Cocktail: Lingon 0

 And do the following:

-Mix your lingonberries or jam with the mint leaves, mushing it all together (but don’t break the leaves), and pour the mixture into your highball glass.
+Mix your lingonberries or jam with the mint leaves, mushing it all together (but don’t break the leaves), and pour the mixture into your glass tumbler.
 Add the ice, whisky, and top up with lemonade.
 Stir gently for about 15 seconds, and serve.

 An odd cocktail indeed, but one that I think would grow on me if I had it a few more times.
 If you try it, I’d love to hear what you think!